 Report on Corporate Governance

-The Company has been guided by ethical principles and being transparent and fair in its business dealings and administration, and having adequate system of controls and checks in place to ensure that the executive decisions should result in optimum growth and development which benefits all the stakeholders.
-The Company aims to increase and sustain its corporate value through growth and innovation.
-Further, the Company has established systems and procedures to ensure that its Board of Directors is well informed and well equipped to fulfil its overall responsibilities and to provide management with the strategic direction needed to create long term shareholders' value.
+The Company's policy on Corporate Governance is shaped by the twin objectives of transparency and fairness in its business dealings and an adequate system of checks and controls to ensure that executive decisions benefit all stakeholders.
+The Company has established systems and procedures to ensure that its Board of Directors is well informed and well equipped to fulfil its overall responsibilities and to provide management with the strategic direction needed to create long-term shareholders' value.
 The Company has always worked towards building trust with the shareholders, employees, customers, suppliers and other stakeholders.
 The Company believes that good Corporate Governance is dependent on transparency backed by appropriate disclosures, unbiased monitoring and being fair to all including shareholders, especially minority shareholders.

 B. Board of Directors

-Currently, the Board comprises of Mr. Y. M. Deosthalee, Chairman & Managing Director, Mr. N. Sivaraman, President & Whole-time Director and eight non-executive Directors.
+The Board comprises Mr. Y. M. Deosthalee, Chairman & Managing Director, Mr. N. Sivaraman, President & Whole-time Director and seven Non-Executive Directors.

 The Board of Directors has complete access to the information within the Company, which inter alia includes -

-• Annual revenue budgets and capital expenditure plans of the Company, its subsidiaries and second level subsidiaries.
+• Annual revenue budgets and capital expenditure plans of the Company and its subsidiaries.

-• Quarterly results and results of operations of subsidiaries, stepped down subsidiaries and business segments.
+• Quarterly results and results of operations of subsidiaries.

 • Financing plans of the Company.

-• Minutes of meetings of the Board of Directors, Audit Committee, Shareholders'/Investors' Grievance Committee, Nomination & Remuneration Committee, IPO Committee and Committee of Directors.
+• Minutes of meetings of the Board of Directors and Committees of the Board.

 • Minutes of the Board Meetings of material subsidiaries.

-• Details of any joint venture, acquisitions of companies or collaboration agreement.
+• Details of potential acquisitions or collaboration agreement.

 • Material default, if any, in financial obligations to and by the Company or substantial non-payment for services rendered, if any.